jisselle/.NET-QR-Code-Survey-Management-System/README.md

 **Usage**

 - **QR Code Generation**:
-Navigate to the QR Code Generator section.
+Admin will navigate to the QR Code Generator create page.
-Enter the survey or event link.
-Click "Create " to get the QR code image.
+Enter the information required, (input validation) Click "Create " to get the QR code image.

 - **Survey and Event Creation**: